Imagine that you're an employee of Company A.

 At the time, the prevailing management approach was something called Taylorism, where workers were viewed as machines.
 However, following a series of experiments on the employees of the Hawthorne plants, Mayo had different ideas.

-The gist of his theory is that social factors—think things like job satisfaction, a sense of belonging, and inclusion in decision-making—had a huge impact on worker productivity and performance.
+The gist of his theory is that social factors—things like job satisfaction, a sense of belonging, and inclusion in decision-making—had a huge impact on worker productivity and performance.
 Those were the real sources of motivation for workers, and not the environmental factors (like lighting) he had originally set out to study with his more scientific management approach.

 He concluded that workers weren't machines, but individuals who had unique preferences.
 Thus, the human relations theory was born.
 It covers a lot, but as Jeffrey A. Sonnenfeld noted in his own report, the human relations approach can be boiled down to five main conclusions: